Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 dynamics, `DifferentialDrive`.
 On each update, we obtain a new target position, orientation and velocity from the motion trajectory based on the current time.
-This target is compared against an estimate of the current robot state including `DifferentialDrive.DriveDynamics` to produce an error.
-Now depending on the configured follower algorithm, we produce our `Output` based on the current state and the dynamics which are a function of our new target.
+This target is compared against an estimate of the current robot state to produce an error.
+Now depending on the configured follower algorithm, we produce our `Output` based on the current state and the `DifferentialDrive.DriveDynamics` which are a function of our new target.

 ### DifferentialDrive